 - 7. Following a political crisis in 2002, the country went into a deep recession characterized by a 12 percent negative growth rate that caused the poverty rate to soar to 80 percent.
 The situation was then normalized, with the Government taking a series of measures to encourage economic and social growth.
-The executive is firmly resolved to stimulate socio-economic development, but results will not be apparent in the short term.
+There is political will to stimulate socio-economic development, but results will not be apparent in the short term.
 A strategy aimed at rehabilitating the country's road network has been implemented to open up the more remote regions and improve people's access to social services and economic structures. - 8.
-In its poverty reduction strategy (PRS), the Government set food security and the mitigation of the effects of natural disasters among the priority interventions in the fight against poverty.
-The 2015 objective is to bring the rate of food insecurity down to 30 percent.
-The Government has also taken steps to promote food security, including a programme aimed at reducing poverty and promoting the acquisition of durable assets, a national agricultural extension programme and a national strategy for the management of risks and disasters.
-The country programme will support these objectives by creating and managing assets aimed at developing and protecting the environment and by reinforcing the ability of communities to prepare for and mitigate the effects of natural disasters in the target areas. - 9.
-Education is an integral part of the Government's overall policy; it is one of the pillars of economic recovery and durable development in Madagascar.
-The aim is for all children in the country to have access to basic education by 2015.
-A strategic plan aimed at educational reform and development has been drawn up, and the country programme will support its objectives.
-The activity will also make it possible to mitigate short-term hunger among schoolchildren, thus enabling them to concentrate better and participate in classes more actively.
+In its Poverty Reduction Strategy Paper (PRSP), the Government set food security and the mitigation of the effects of natural disasters among the priority interventions in the fight against poverty.
+The 2015 objective is to reduce the rate of food insecurity to 30 percent.
+The Government has taken steps to promote food security, including a programme aimed at reducing poverty and promoting the acquisition of durable assets, a national agricultural extension programme and a national strategy for the management of risks and disasters.
+The country programme will support these objectives by creating and managing assets aimed at development and protection of the environment and by reinforcing capacities to prepare for and mitigate the effects of natural disasters in the target areas.